 She proceeded to tell me that she got up in the middle of the night thinking she had to go to the bathroom.
 She wiped and saw blood so she got worried and got dressed to go to the hospital.
 Then she had one pain and thought, "Oh man, this is it."
 Woke her husband up and got herself to the hospital.
 She had one more pain in the parking garage and felt like she needed to push but held off until she could get inside.
 The nurses heard her story and just rolled their eyes at the first-time-mother tale and admitted her.
 The moment she got in a bed she told the nurse she wanted to push so the nurse said, "go for it" and out came the baby.
 No pain.
 Just...here.

 At this point I decided Moira must be an idiot.
 Surely you cannot be in labour for 44 minutes and just give birth like that.
 Surely she was one of those people that was just in denial about the pain or just too dense to notice.
 I mean, the girl is about 5'3" and 110 lbs soaking wet.
 It's not like she has giant hips and some cavernous vagina that can just unhinge and fire a kid out.
 She must be wrong.

 Just to humour her I said I would be poised by my phone in case she needed to run across the street to watch the munchkin.
 She thanked me and warned me that she went into "labour" at 38 weeks last time so it could be anytime.
 I nodded and promptly forgot about it.

-The next week rolls around and I'm coming home from a hangover breakfast and Megan's husband greets me on the street with a sunny, "Where the heck were you last night?".
+The next week rolls around and I'm coming home from a hangover breakfast and Moira's husband greets me on the street with a sunny, "Where the heck were you last night?".
 I told him I was at a basketball game, "Why?".
 "Because we have another little boy!" he happily told me.
-"Megan had him in 22 minutes.
+"Moira had him in 22 minutes.
 We just made it to the hospital."